Ditectrev/Automation-Tools-for-Courses/Test_README.md

 - [x] Yes.
 - [ ] No.

 ### You need to identify which blades in the Azure portal must be used to perform the following tasks: View security recommendations.
 Monitor the health of Azure services.
 Browse available virtual machine images.
 Which blade should you identify for each task?
 To answer, select the appropriate options in the answer area.
 NOTE: Each correct selection is worth one point.
-Hot Area:

-### For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point.
 Hot Area: Monitor the health of Azure services

 - [x] Monitor.
 - [ ] Subscriptions.
 - [ ] Marketplace.
 - [ ] Advisor.

-### For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point.
+### You need to identify which blades in the Azure portal must be used to perform the following tasks: View security recommendations.
+Monitor the health of Azure services.
+Browse available virtual machine images.
+Which blade should you identify for each task?
+To answer, select the appropriate options in the answer area.
+NOTE: Each correct selection is worth one point.
 Hot Area: Browse available virtual machine images

 - [ ] Monitor.
 - [ ] Subscriptions.
 - [x] Marketplace.
 - [ ] Advisor.

-### For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point.
+### You need to identify which blades in the Azure portal must be used to perform the following tasks: View security recommendations.
+Monitor the health of Azure services.
+Browse available virtual machine images.
+Which blade should you identify for each task?
+To answer, select the appropriate options in the answer area.
+NOTE: Each correct selection is worth one point.
 Hot Area: View security recommendations

 - [ ] Monitor.
 - [ ] Subscriptions.